 Are members of the Harvard community required to be vaccinated?

-- After you get vaccinated, all Harvard community members who will have an on-campus presence are required to provide verification of COVID vaccination to Harvard University Health Services (HUHS).
-Vaccine verification should be submitted by July 15.
+- All Harvard community members who will have an on-campus presence are required to provide verification of COVID vaccination to Harvard University Health Services (HUHS).
 If you have not yet submitted your vaccine information, there is an updated process using your HarvardKey to access the HUHS Patient Portal.
 This process is available to all Harvard students, staff, faculty, and researchers, even if you are not an HUHS patient.
 Instructions for submitting are available on the Verify Your Vaccination webpage.
 If you have already submitted your vaccine card to HUHS, or if you received your vaccination through HUHS, you do not need to submit any further information, as HUHS already has your information on file.
 HUHS keeps individual medical information secure and confidential.

 - Any incoming students (AGE and DMD) should plan to be fully vaccinated before returning to campus for the upcoming semester, meaning that at least two weeks have passed since the final dose of an FDA-authorized or approved vaccine (currently Pfizer, Moderna, or Johnson & Johnson) or vaccines that have been authorized for emergency use by the World Health Organization (e.g., AstraZeneca/Oxford).
 You can read more about the requirement and how to submit documentation on the Harvard University Health Services (HUHS) website.

 - For international students and any others unable to access an FDA- or WHO-authorized vaccine before the fall, the University plans to offer vaccination on arrival.
 Please note, however, that these students may be subject to additional requirements, such as more frequent testing, until they are considered fully protected by a vaccine.
 Students may contact HUHS with questions.

 Am I required to wear a mask at HSDM even if I’m vaccinated?